bbbbbrie/pastebin-bisque/CONTRIBUTING.rst

 If you need some code review or feedback while you're developing the code just make the pull request and ask `Brie <https://infosec.exchange/@brie>`_ to take a look.

-For merging, you should:
+To make it easier for your work to be reviewed and merged, you should:

 1. Make sure that tests are passing (run ``tox``).
 2. Update documentation as appropriate.
-3. Add a note to ``CHANGELOG.rst`` about the changes.
+3. Add a note to ``CHANGELOG.rst`` describing the changes.
 4. Add yourself to ``AUTHORS.rst``.

+Don't let the perfect be the enemy of the good.
+Go ahead and `git commit` and `git push` so we can 🤝 get started.

 💡 Tips
 -------